 Aside from suffering from hearing difficulties, Trina is also particularly dumb.
 She wakes up to find her husband lying in the kitchen with a knife sticking out of his chest and after the obligatory fumble for the keys to a car that won’t start, she eventually decides to use the telephone.
 Instead of ringing the local law enforcement or a paramedic for her partner who is by now probably bleeding to death, she calls Alex the resort manager whom they shared dinner with the night before.
 Sometime later when the killer is finally unmasked after a pretty pacey showdown, his motives are thinner than Lisa Loring’s ‘comeback’ career.
 And just as baffling!

 It’s not all campiness though and Kwitny does manage at least one jolt.
 There’s an ok-ish chase sequence towards the climax too, which adds some suspense.
-The best thing about it is the excellent score, which was obviously ripped off from a certain Harry Manfredini, helps to build the tension and probably was a better than what this picture deserved.
-It’s a shame that they didn’t make any use of the potentially intriguing set locations.
-You’d think that they could have staged a few remarkable set pieces and made good use of the snow coated mountains.
-Instead they decided just to kill off everyone in and around the cabin.
-With that said, the murder scenes are fairly unique and I’m sure that the use of indoor sites had more to do with budget than a lack of creativity.
+Dan Milner’s excellent score, which was obviously ripped off from a certain Harry Manfredini, helps to build the tension and probably was a better than what this picture deserved.
+It’s a shame that the production crew didn’t make use of the local set locations that were brimming with potential.
+You’d think that they could have staged a few remarkable set pieces and made good use of the snow coated mountains, but instead they decided to kill off everyone in and around the cabin.
+With that said, the murder scenes are fairly unique and I’m sure that the reason that they filmed everything indoors was because of budget and not a lack of creativity.

 If you are one of those that’s riding the eighties revival and your favourite song is still ‘It’s the final countdown‘, then Iced will rock your world.
 It was released in the years when slasher directors no longer had gore to rely on to hide their lack of talent, so instead they used lame nudity and – mostly unintentional – humour.